dadi/api/README.md

 ### Starting the server

-To start Serama, issue the following command.
+To start the API server, issue the following command.
 This will start the server using the configuration settings found in the `config.json` file.

 `$ [sudo] npm start`

-Before you really start using Serama you will need to create an API client, enabling you to send authenticated requests to the API.
+Before you really start using the API you will need to create an API client, enabling you to send authenticated requests to the API.
 This is described in the next section.

 ##### Creating an API client